 - Capitalize the first and last words, and all major words with four or more characters.

-- With articles that have a drop head (a small headline running below the main headline), capitalize only the first word, and do not include a period at the end.
-But remember, the section heads in feature stories should continue to be treated with title-style capitalization..
+- With articles that have a drop head (a small headline running below the main headline), capitalize only the first word, and include a period at the end in instances where it's a full sentence.
+But remember, the section heads in feature stories should continue to be treated with title-style capitalization.

 - Lowercase prepositions with less than four characters, except when they are used adverbially or adjectivally (up in Look Up, on in The On Button, to in Come To, etc.) or when they compose part of a Latin expression (De Facto, In Vitro, etc.).

 - Lowercase the articles the, a, and an.